Updated June 2022

 The fixed cost and time periods are about 600dh for 10 days or 955dh for a month for car or bike.
 Motorhomes pay more.

-At Melilla or Beni Enzar (Nador port), there is no longer an insurance office close to the border.
-At the nearby roundabout (marked on the map, left) turn west (or south along the sea; they join up shortly) for 12km to Nador town.
+At Melilla (SP) or Beni Enzar (Nador port, Mk), there is an insurance office or booth either close to the Spanish border or in Nador port somewhere, but comes and goes.
+If it’s not there, at the nearby roundabout ) turn south along the sea for 12km to Nador town.

 • I’ve never seen one, but there’s an optional new form in French, the ‘Constat Amiable’ now available to fill out in the event of a road traffic accident.
 You fill it out, the other party fills out their half and you send it off.
 More details and a pdf copy here.

 • That’s it!
-As you leave port they may check you D16 or passport, but rarely the insurance.
-At the very exit by the roundabout at TanMed, guys are trying to sell you SIM cards for your phone.
+As you leave port they may check your D16 or passport, but rarely the insurance.
+At the very exit by the roundabout at TanMed, guys are still trying to sell you SIM cards.